 Avoid Alcohol & Caffeine

 Alcohol is packed with empty calories that provide little to no nutritional value.
-Alcohol can also contribute to stomach ulcers, which is already a risk on account of weight loss surgery.
+Alcohol can also contribute to stomach ulcers, which is already a risk due to weight loss surgery.
 Weight loss surgery makes you more sensitive to alcohol, so a little goes a long way.
 It’s best to avoid it completely if you’re worried about weight regain.

 Take a Multivitamin and Mineral Supplements

 Your bariatric surgeon may worry that you’re not getting enough nutrients from the foods you eat.
 This is why many weight loss doctors prescribe supplements to post-surgery patients.
-By taking a supplement, you can get all the iron, calcium, and potassium you need, in addition to the foods you eat.
+By taking a supplement, you can get all the iron, calcium, and potassium you need and the foods you eat.

 You will maximize the amount of weight that is lost – and how long it stays gone – by exercising regularly following bariatric surgery.
 The time to begin exercising following a bariatric procedure is as soon as possible.
 The moment you feel able, get up and walk around.
 Even if you can’t get far, move around the room.
 When you feel up to it, venture outside (or walk slowly on the treadmill).
 Walking regularly after bariatric surgery helps to prevent the risk of complications like blood clots and pulmonary embolism.
 Exercise also burns calories, which can help to prevent weight regain.